jamesrgregg/1947-explore/README.md

 Note: Need to check if Linux Foundation has the license to support integration via plugin.

+Per the explore with Linux Foundation, most of the projects are already registered in Nexus IQ since it's part of the Java jobs in global-jjb.
+Only a subset (3) of the projects are actively utilizing Nexus IQ.

 Recommendation:
  - Continue explore (deep dive) and assess ease of integration with Nexus IQ offering.
  - Requires consideration of extra burden on developers to maintain both go.sum and go.mod files within each repo.